First, please read the brochure.

 Temperatures may fluctuate from 50 - 75 degrees fahrenheit.
 Rain at some point is inevitable; the only question is its frequency.
 Wind is the norm.
 In 2001, we had freakishly warm weather, and I tried to buy sunscreen.
 The shopkeepers thought I was crazy.

 What does our accommodation look like?
 And the terrain for the walks?

-It's not a particularly modern website, but this is a typical cottage.
-The Burren region is a unique landscape of stark beauty - we will walk across ancient limestone next to wind and sea.
+The photo above is a typical cottage.
+The Burren region is a unique landscape of stark beauty - miles of limestone next to wind and sea.
 Here are some photos from the Burren National Park.

 Where do we go?
 I want to plan extra time, but I don't want to duplicate the trip

 Our time is primarily spent off the beaten track, walking across land you would not discover on your own.
 Weather permitting, we usually go to Inismore, the westernmost Aran Island, and we may take one trip into Connemara.
 Otherwise, our time is spent in County Clare.
 Sometimes you will have a bit of time in Doolin or Galway for a meal and a wander, but aside from these occasional drop ins, our time is spent out of the commercial centers, other than the charming village of Ballyvaughan.

 Any ideas for accommodation in Ballyvaughan if I arrive early?

 What about if I want to stay near Shannon airport?